KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 Keyboard extensions will by default only send text to this proxy, and will *not* detect if you select a text field inside the keyboard.
 Even if you focus on a text field within the keyboard, text will still be sent to the text document proxy.

 These limitations make it hard to implement features that require text input in the keyboard, like emoji search, and AI-based features.

-## How to route text with KeyboardKit
+KeyboardKit adds ways to make text routing easier.

+## Text Input

-KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to automatically route text to any other text field or custom proxy.
+KeyboardKit adds ways to make text routing easier.
+For instance, ``KeyboardContext`` has a custom ``KeyboardContext/textInputProxy`` that can be set to route text to any other text field or custom proxy.

-Just set ``KeyboardInputViewController/textInputProxy`` to start routing text to that proxy, and set it to nil to resume routing text to the active application.
-You can always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.
+Just set ``KeyboardContext/textInputProxy`` to start typing to that proxy, and set it to nil to resume typing into the active application.
+The controller's ``KeyboardInputViewController/textDocumentProxy`` will point to this property if set.
+You can access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.

-👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardTextField`` and a ``KeyboardTextView`` that both automatically register and unregister as input proxy when they get and lose focus.
-Information about Pro features can be found at the end of this article.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks text input components that automatically register and unregister themselves as the main text input proxy when they receive and lose focus.
+[KeyboardKit Pro][Pro] unlocks a ``KeyboardTextField`` and a ``KeyboardTextView`` that both automatically register and unregister as input proxy when they get and lose focus.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

-## Views
+### Views

 @TabNavigator {